ayuhkumar/CodinggitaxSwarrnim/Semester-1/Git & GitHub/21. Git Rebase • Git Merge & Merge Conflict Revision/Notes.md

 Hello Developer
 ```

-Git cannot decide which version should remain.
+Git cannot automatically decide which version should remain.

-### Conflict Representation
+## Conflict Representation

 Git may show: